This article provides information about required permissions and software requirements for ApexSQL Audit installation.

 - Note: required space covers edge situations when SQL Server generates a large number of trace files before they are handled or in case there is a delay in package transfer to the central instance.
 In case the ApexSQL Audit service is stopped by the administrator, SQL Server immediately stops creating trace files which prevents HDD overload.

-- The central ApexSQL Audit instance requires 1GB per connected distributed instance for storing packages into a central instance local folder.
+- The central ApexSQL Audit instance requires 5GB for central repository alone, and additional 1GB per connected distributed instance for storing packages into a central instance local folder.
 These are deleted once the data in them is successfully stored in the central repository database; this operation is immediate and it’s delayed only in rare cases of overload, when packages can accumulate until SQL Server is free to store them into the repository.
 This also covers the situation when quick maintenance of SQL Server which hosts central repository database is required (e.g. restart).

 - Each ApexSQL Audit instance (including central and all distributed ApexSQL Audit instances) requires 5GB of free HDD space for: